Wonder Girls: 2009–10: Focus on international activities, touring and line-up changes

-On January 22, 2010, JYP announced that Sunmi would be postponing her musical career to pursue an academic career and that Hyerim, a JYP trainee, would take her place. 선미, 원더걸스 탈퇴 왜?
-"Why Did Sunmi eave Wonder Girls?'".
-JoongAng Ilbo.
-January 23, 2010.
-Retrieved January 22, 2010.
-Sunmi continued to work as a participating member of the Wonder Girls in through February in order to complete scheduled events.
+On January 22, 2010, JYP announced that Sunmi would be postponing her musical career to pursue an academic career and that Hyerim, a JYP trainee, would take her place.
+Sunmi continued as a participating member of the group through February.
 Sunmi's departure put many of the group's American plans into disarray.
 The Wonder Girls had been preparing an English album, with six tracks to consist of English versions of Korean singles and the other half of brand new material, initially scheduled for release in February 2010.
-They were also planning to have a headlining tour in January 2010; however, due to the departure of Sunmi, plans for the tour were delayed and the album was eventually scrapped.
+They were also planning to begin a headlining tour in January 2010; however, due to Sunmi's departure, plans for the tour were delayed and the album was eventually scrapped.

-On April 5, 2010, the Wonder Girls announced a 20-show tour of the US and Canada, dubbed "The Wonder World Tour", which included fellow label mates 2PM for nine dates in conjunction with Live Nation.
-The tour consisted of a combination of the English and Korean versions of their hits, covers of popular English-language songs, and new songs from their then-upcoming album.
-The first leg of the tour began in Washington, D.C. on June 4, 2010.
-The tour was eventually extended to add an additional leg in which label mates, 2AM, would open for the group during certain dates.
+On April 5, 2010, the Wonder Girls announced a 20-show tour of the US and Canada in conjunction with Live Nation, "The Wonder World Tour", which included label mates 2PM for nine dates.
+The tour consisted of a combination of the English and Korean versions of their songs alongside covers of popular English-language songs.
+The first leg of the tour began in Washington, D.C., on June 4, 2010.
+The tour was eventually extended to add an additional leg in which label mates 2AM opened for the group during several dates.